roddhjav/apparmor.d/docs/development/abstractions.md

 !!! warning

-    This abstractions are only required when an interactive shell is started.
+    These abstractions are only required when an interactive shell is started.
 Classic shell scripts do not need them.

+Only use [`shells`](#shells), other abstractions are software dependant and should not usually be used directly.

+### **`shells`**

+Common rules for interactive shells.

 ### **`bash-strict`**